 - Lithium: Used to treat manic depression and other psychiatric disorders.
 Lithium aggravates psoriasis in about half of those with psoriasis who take it.

-- Antimalarials: Plaquenil, Quinacrine, chloroquine and hydroxychloroquine may cause a flare of psoriasis, usually 2 to 3 weeks after the drug is taken.
-Hydroxychloroquine has the lowest incidence of side effects.
+- Antimalarials: Plaquenil, Quinacrine, chloroquine and hydroxychloroquine may cause a flare of psoriasis, usually two to three weeks after the drug is taken.
+Hydroxychloroquine is the least likely to cause side effects.

 - Inderal: This high blood pressure medication worsens psoriasis in about 25 percent to 30 percent of patients with psoriasis who take it.
 It is not known if all high blood pressure (beta blocker) medications worsen psoriasis, but they may have that potential.

 - Quinidine: This heart medication has been reported to worsen some cases of psoriasis.